• Skip to main content

 • Facebook

-Sure your kid could spin a globe or stare at a map on the wall in an effort to memorize country names and borders.
+Sure, your kid could spin a globe or stare at a map on the wall in an effort to memorize country names and borders.
 OR they could read stories about the people who live in all those faraway lands.
-Geography books for kids need not always be atlases or maps, books that tell stories about cultural experiences or travel will help kids remember the geographical facts contained therein.
+Boost your child's geographic and cultural intelligence with books that tell stories about cultural experiences and travel, as well as atlases chock full of facts.

 Fiction